presidential-innovation-fellows/worker-dol-gov/_rights/safety-rights.md

 title: Safety rights
 layout: rights
 right: safety-rights
-statement: The right to a safe working environment
+statement: The right to a safe and healthy working environment
 mission: We assure safe and healthy working conditions by setting and enforcing standards, and by providing training, outreach, education, and assistance.
 summary: Employers are responsible for providing a safe and healthy workplace, along with any necessary safety gear.
 icon: "/assets/img/icons/icon-safety-red.svg"
 ---